 Split pea is a favorite of mine because I can make it in 35 minutes.
 Even though I make only one quart of it at a time, I saute my vegs in a 2 quart pot so I can get them all browning and carmelizing.
 (Double the recipe if you want 2 quarts.)

 For one quart, I begin by washing and preboiling 3-4 oz of split peas for 5 minutes, rinsing them again, add new water, boil again for 5 more mins, then rinse again, cover with water and let simmer while you chop.

 I start with a tsp of olive oil and chop a large onion.
 I like a lot of onion.
-I get that to carmelizing in the pan and add 2 chopped carrots and 1 chopped celery stalk.
-I really like twice as much carrot to celery ratio.
+I get it carmelizing in the pan and add 2 chopped carrots and 2 chopped celery stalk.
+I like equal carrot to celery ratio.
 If I chop them fine enough, I don’t have to zap them later with the hand mixer.

 I let that all cook together while I chop 6 garlic cloves.
 I like a lot of garlic also.
-I add the garlic in, then thinly slice and then chop a medium potato. if I keep it thin enough, the potato will melt right into the soup, thickening it.
+I add the garlic in, then thinly slice and then chop a small white potato and a small sweet potato. if I keep it thin enough, the potatoes will melt right into the soup, thickening it.

 Soup for breakfast?
 Absolutely!

 Add a 1/4 to 1/2 tsp of crushed Szechuan peppercorns to a half tsp of cayenne or red pepper flakes per quart of soup, more if you like it hot.